Richardsl/heatmap-calendar-obsidian/README.md

 <b>Styling Background (days without any data):</b>

 Use Obsidian's built in "CSS snippets" for custom styling including styling the days without any data (aka the background cells).
+But remember this will affect all of you heatmaps in all of your notes.
 ![heatmap calendar custom colors example](https://github.com/Richardsl/heatmap-calendar-obsidian/blob/master/github-images/snippetCodeExample.png?raw=true)

 ![heatmap calendar custom colors example](https://github.com/Richardsl/heatmap-calendar-obsidian/blob/master/github-images/colors_cssSnippetsBeforeAfterEmptyDays.png?raw=true)